nenebird16/BVBontology/docs/schema/entities/user-entities.md

 - `specialties`: Areas of coaching expertise
 - `philosophy`: Coaching approach and values
 - `certification_level`: Professional certifications
-- `can_participate`: Whether coach can join as player
+- `can_participate`: Whether coach can join as athlete
 - `playing_level`: Coach's playing ability (beginner, intermediate, advanced, elite)
 - `playing_specialization`: Coach's preferred position
 - `participation_availability`: When coach is willing to participate
 - `participation_constraints`: Limitations on coach's playing role

 **Usage Context:**
-Creates practice plans, provides feedback, and views player-shared content.
-May participate as player when needed for numbers or demonstration.
+Creates practice plans, provides feedback, and views athlete-shared content.
+May participate as athlete when needed for numbers or demonstration.

-## Trainer
+## Person:Trainer

 Strength and conditioning specialist focused on physical development.